Levanger Municipality: Government

 Levanger Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Levanger's waste management has since 1985 been carried out by the intermunicipal Innherred Renovasjon.
+They operate a major recycling center at Mule, previously a landfill.
+Since 2018, waste collection has been operated by ReTrans Midt.

 Municipal council

 The municipal council (Kommunestyre) of Levanger Municipality is made up of 35 representatives that are elected every four years.
 The tables below show the current and historical composition of the council by political party.